phillydotnet/CodeCamps/2024.1-April/Wolff/README.md

 ### Notes

-To participate int he hands-on exercise, install the following:
+To participate in the hands-on exercise, install the following:

 [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/preview/)